estuary/flow/site/docs/reference/Connectors/materialization-connectors/SQLServer/google-cloud-sql-sqlserver.md

 -- Grant control on the database to flow_materialize GRANT CONTROL ON DATABASE::<database> TO flow_materialize;
 ```

+3. In the Cloud Console, note the instance's host under Public IP Address.
+Its port will always be `1433`.
-3. In the [RDS console](https://console.aws.amazon.com/rds/), note the instance's Endpoint and Port.
-You'll need these for the `address` property when you configure the connector.
+Together, you'll use the host:port as the `address` property when you configure the connector.

 ## Delta updates

-This connector supports both standard (merge) and [delta updates](../../../concepts/materialization.md#delta-updates).
+This connector supports both standard (merge) and [delta updates](../../../../concepts/materialization.md#delta-updates).
 The default is to use standard updates.

 ## Reserved words